The Bankrate promise

 SoFi and LendingClub are both good choices if you need a personal loan, but excel in different scenarios.

-If you have fair, but not excellent credit, consider LendingClub.
+LendingClub is also a good choice if you have fair, but not excellent credit, consider LendingClub.
 LendingClub usually serves consumers within the good credit range, which means you might still be eligible for a loan if SoFi won’t approve your application.

 Still, applying for a loan from LendingClub isn’t a bad idea because it will let you compare your offers.
 You may also find LendingClub to be a willing lender when SoFi isn’t.
+And when you submit an application, you should also compare rates from other lenders to be sure you’re getting the best deal possible.